barchart/alerting-service-public/docs/content/api/components.md

       "publisher_id": "9c864a19-ce77-4a87-8cd6-e0810ecb120e",
       "use_default_recipient": false,
       "recipient": "123-456-7890",
-      "format": "It is a good time to buy Telsa stock.", "timing": {
+      "format": "It is a good time to buy Tesla stock.", "timing": {
         "timezon": "America/Chicago"
       },